catb0t/sidef-book/syntax_and_semantics/literals/file.md

 # File

-A File object represents a local file.
+A File object represents the name of a local file.
 The literal syntax `%f` can be used:

 ```ruby
 File("/path/to/file.ext")
 %f(/path/to/file.ext)
 ```

-A file can be opened for reading or writing, using the `open_r` and `open_w` methods, respectively:
+A File object supports all kinds of directory tree operations defined on file*names*, such as creation and deletion, which do not rely on a file descriptor or the file's *contents*.

+In order to get a handle (file descriptor) on a File object, it must be opened, such as with the `open*` methods.

 ```ruby
 var file = File("file.txt")    # File object